 - Gas storage: to secure supply A major player in gas storage, ENGIE manages infrastructures in France and in Europe.
 Indispensable in the field of natural gas and LNG, storage ensures secure markets and supplies.
 Underground storage activities are conducted by Storengy, a wholly-owned Group subsidiary.Acknowledged for its expertise, it develops significant projects on the international scene (Germany, the United Kingdom, etc.).

 - Energy distribution: the last link To route energy up to the point where it will be used, the distribution grid, open to all suppliers, is the last link in the gas supply chain.
 Gaz Réseau Distribution de France (GrDF), wholly-owned Group subsidiary, manages close to 200 000 km of the gas distribution grid in France.
-Strong in this expertise, the Group conducts its distribution activities all over the world (Italy, Slovakia, Thailand, Mexico, Argentina, Peru, etc.).
+Strong in this expertise, the Group conducts its gas distribution activities in other countries, notably Romania, Mexico, Argentina and Turkey.